Sunday, September 29, 2024

 • life insurance: to be discussed elsewhere

 My recommended one-stop shopping financial institution: Schwab.
-Components of a Schwab account:
+These are the components one should have in one's Schwab's account:

 • money market account: SVWXX -- park your cash until you decide on other investment options